 Occupational surname meaning "merchant", ultimately from Latin mercari

-Place name derived from Old English mearc
+From a place name derived from Old English mearc

 "boundary" and denu